 So I went to the Kindle Direct web site and followed the directions.
 You can publish, for free, to their Kindle store.
-You just upload your manuscript, edited and prepped the way you want it, and they will market it.
+Just upload your manuscript, edited and prepped the way you want it, and they will market it.
 You can work with their service CreateSpace, which provides some services free, but which very quickly goes to services you have to pay for, and I thought their contract more restrictive, so I didn’t.

 If you go Kindle Direct, prepare for the process to be nerve-wracking.
 You want to be sure your manuscript is as perfect as you can make it, so you get to agonize over format as well as making sure your manuscript is as perfect as you can make it.
 I paid an independent editor, one I found on the Upwork site.
 (Upwork has received mixed reviews, but I liked the freelancers I found there, and found the working relationships pleasant.)